pytest-dev/pyfakefs/master/_sources/usage.rst.txt

 If ``use_known_patches`` is set to ``True`` (the default), pyfakefs patches these libraries so that they will work with the fake filesystem.
-Currently, this includes patches for ``pandas`` read methods like ``read_csv`` and ``read_excel``--more may follow.
+Currently, this includes patches for ``pandas`` read methods like ``read_csv`` and ``read_excel``, and for ``Django`` file locks--more may follow.
 Ordinarily, the default value of ``use_known_patches`` should be used, but it is present to allow users to disable this patching in case it causes any problems.
 It may be removed or replaced by more fine-grained arguments in future releases.

 Using convenience methods
 -------------------------